ethereumclassic/ethereumclassic.github.io/content/why-classic/decentralization/index.en.md

 There is general agreement that a layered approach to scaling blockchains is able to increase throughput while satisfying the _Blockchain Trilemma_ in a way that does not mess with the base layer; individuals are free to experiment with different "L2" systems that provide various tradeoffs depending on the application and user requirements.

+### KISS

+The base layer needs to be secure in a number of ways; both technologically stable in terms of fewer bugs, but also socioeconomically secure against various forms of attacks.

+Because single points of failure can exist in many areas and are often hidden, all things being equal, it is easier to maintain decentralization in systems that are _less complex_.
+Additional complexity not just creates more potential for technical bugs and exploits, but also for central points of failure, in unforseen game-theory quandries and in the form of higher upkeep requirements leading to a reduced pool of developers able to contribute to maintenance; if a system is too complex for anyone to reason with, it may as well be captured by it's authors, who have sole authority on how it should be operated.

+Bitcoin, as with ETC, positions itself as the "good old reliable" system that does not need to innovate quickly, but instead, do so slowly and methodically without breaking any of it's previously established guaruntees.
+This is acheived through a conservative appraoch to protocol upgrades, a "Move Slowly and Don't Break Things" ethoss, and the delivery of innovation in layers, rather than to attempting to implement radical changes to the base protocol.

+### Don't Trust, Verify

+One of the hallmarks of projects that are decentralized in the social layer is that a healthy level of distrust exist amongst participants.
+Whilst this may sound counter-intuitive, it is what secures the social layer against many forms of attack.

+At any point, any individual could become compromised, so all participants must maintain an ever-skeptical perspective in communications and decision making, judging _ideas_ rather than indivudals and reputations.
+To do otherwise is to make one of the key failures of centrlaized decision making, which may be expedient, but is fragile, as when decisions are made based on authority rather than merit alone, it allows bad decision to not just occur occasionally, but continue unchecked, double-downed on, and snowball out of control.

+It is this reason that the concept of "Toxic Bitcoin Maximialism" as a general appraoch to the adversarial cryptocurrency social space remains an open debate and is considered by some to be an honest, valid, albeit unsavory strategy for navigating discussions.
+Some consider toxicity a form of immune response that weeds out certain types of smooth-talking bad actors who rely on populism to forward a particular idea.
+Toxicity is not compatible with all personalities, and the Etheruem Classic has it's fair share of both toxic and non-toxic participants.
+Be advised that it in most cases, abrasiveness in the cryptocurrency space is not personal, but on the contrary, about defaulting to a purely idea-based rather than personality-based discussion.

+### Sound Money

+Sound Money intro...

+In the context of blockchains, Sound Money plays another critical roale, as it is the basis for keeping a project decentralized, as it is the common agreement that all participants agree to, and as an agreement that remains static and unbroken, keeps all parties aligned economically and prevents any groups from accumulating undue influence over others.

+The cornerstone of this is the emissions curve; ETC, like bitcoin, has a known future supply.

+Last but not least for the .

+- Counters "ultrasound" modern money theory
+- Inflation won't happen becasue we've rebranded it.

+- It doesn't matter how much you rebrand, the fundamentals are the same.
+The only way to prevent abuse is to have a pre-agreeed emission schedule.
+- Most blockchains at least understand the imporance of having a predefined emisison schedule.
+Etheruem very toxicly and dangerously suggests that no, all blockchaims have fundamentally infinite inflation.
+No that's not right.

+The decision to implement a hard fork, at least with proof of work, can only be considered succesful the second chain has no value.

+- Austrian Economics
+- etcis.money

 ### Proof of Work

+The final and most important element that Etherem Classic has comitted to is Proof of Work.

 The application of Proof of Work as a consensus mechanism for Blockchain was the keystone crowning acheivement in the genious that was the design of Bitcoin, for the first time solving the Byzantine Generals Problem and providing a solution Double Spends.